cynex0/ripgit/README.md

 # ripgit 🦀

-**ripgit** is an attempt to reimagine Git, written entirely in Rust.
+**ripgit** is a (partial) rewrite of Git, in Rust.
-This project is a learning experience and not meant for production use.
+This project is a learning experience and not meant for actual use.

 ---